 The fact that motherhood eluded Lombard in such a public fashion must have been incredibly painful.
 Her grief was compounded by the fact that Gable had a child of his own (whom he never publicly acknowledged or cared for): a daughter named Judy Lewis with Loretta Young.
 While some have argued that Lombard didn’t know about Gable’s daughter (Matzen 2017, pg.
-131), that seems highly unlikely given that Judy’s parentage was, by her own admission, common knowledge in Hollywood.
+131), that is untrue given that Judy’s parentage was, by her own admission, common knowledge in Hollywood.
 And, of course, Carole set up a bank account for Judy using her own funds, presumably because Gable was disinterested in providing financial support for his child.

 Around that time too, Lombard’s close friends and family were having their own children: her best friend, Madalynne Field, and husband Walter Lang had a son (Lombard’s godson) in July 1939, while her brother, Fred, had a son (her only nephew) in November 1940.
 While Lombard was a doting aunt and godmother, she also desperately wanted children of her own.
 It’s therefore no surprise that she and Gable eagerly sought out medical advice from some of the best fertility doctors in the United States.

 Prior to their visit to Johns Hopkins, the Gables took in the sights of Washington, D.C.
 They even paid a visit to the White House on December 29th, 1940.
 There, they met President Franklin D. Roosevelt and sat in attendance during his national address.

 On January 2nd, 1941 the Gables had their Johns Hopkins appointment with doctors Dr. Richard Telnide and Dr. Benjamin Baker.
 Accompanying them on their trip East was Gable’s best friend and MGM publicity agent, Howard Strickling, who helped monitor the press coverage.
 Strickling arranged for photographers to take shots of the Gables arriving at the hospital (see below).
 As an aside: I remember seeing these photographs for the first time years ago and thought that they seemed quite invasive.
 Of course, publicity comes with the territory of Hollywood stardom, but I can only imagine how unsettling it must have been to have such an intimate event shared with the world.